Geometry of some moduli of bundles over a very general sextic surface for small second Chern classes and Mestrano-Simpson Conjecture: Dimension estimates of and its boundary for

 Thus we have $h^0(E(1)) = h^2(E) \ge 9$.
 Tensoring \ref{EE1} by $\mathcal{O}_S(1)$ and considering its long exact sequence, one can see that $h^0(\mathcal{J}_P(2)) \ge 5$.
 Therefore, $P$ lies in at least $5$ quadratic hypersurface sections.
 But the quadratic hypersurface sections containing $H$ has dimension $4$.
 Thus there is a quadratic hypersurface $Q$ containing $P$ but not containing $H$.
 Therefore, $Q \cap H$ gives a plane curve of degree $2$ containing $P$, which proves our claim.

-Since any two plane curves of degree $2$ intersect at atmost $4$ points of $S$, there exist a unique plane curve of degree $2$ containing $P$.
-On the other hand, given a plane curve of degree $2$, it intersects $S$ at $12$ points and any $8$ points of these $12$ points satisfies CB(3), hence gives a vector bundle as an extension of the form:
+Since any two plane curves of degree $2$ intersect at a subscheme of length atmost $4$ of $S$, there exist a unique plane curve of degree $2$ containing $P$.
+On the other hand, given a plane curve of degree $2$, it intersects $S$ in a subscheme of length $12$ and any subscheme of length $8$ of this subscheme of length $12$ satisfies $\text{CB}(3)$, hence gives a vector bundle as an extension of the form:

-Note that such an extension is unique up to isomorphism.
+Note that, such an extension is unique up to isomorphism.
 Therefore, $\mathcal{M}(H, 8)$ is isomorphic to the space of bundles $E$ fitting into an exact sequence of the form \ref{EE1} , where $P$ is a length $8$ subscheme of $C \cap S$ for $C$ a rational plane curve of degree $2$ in $\mathbb{P}^3$.
-Now using the monodromy argument on the set of choices of $8$ points out of $12$ points of $C \cap S$, as $C$ moves one can show that $\mathcal{M}(H, 8)$ is irreducible.
+Now using the monodromy argument on the set of choices of subschemes of length $8$ out of subscheme of length $12$ of $C \cap S$, as $C$ moves one can show that $\mathcal{M}(H, 8)$ is irreducible.
 Now the dimension of plane curves in $\mathbb{P}^3$ is $8$ and since $h^0(E) = 2$, the dimension of $\mathcal{M}(H, 8)$ is $8-1=7$, which concludes the Proposition. \end{proof}

 \begin{lemma} Let $ 9 \le c_2 \le 10$.
 Then there is a bijection between the irreducible components of $\mathcal{M}(H, c_2)$ and the irreducible components of the space of bundles $E$ fitting into the exact sequence of the form \ref{EE1}, where $P$ is a length $c_2$ subscheme lying in a hyperplane. \end{lemma} \begin{proof}